**Updated July 1st, 2018**

 How will I know if a picture was chosen by Getty Images or VCG or both?

 We're looking at a method to communicate that clearly.
 It's likely that during the first few months of the partnership we'll send out an email to contributors with a link to their image on Getty Images, if the image has been selected.
 We're also looking at a similar approach for VCG selections.
+In addition to this, photos that have been selected by Getty Images will have a "Buy a license" link on the photo detail page which will redirect users to the Getty Images website.

 Will contributors still get feedback on submitted photos before they are selected by a partner?
 If so, how?